 The ratings reflect Innovation’s solid franchise within its operating area, tempered by its moderate size, and the benefits of its membership in the well-established credit union system.
 Innovation’s above-average revenue per member underpins its good earnings power, which supports the ratings.
-Innovation presents solid asset-quality metrics, with most of the loan book secured against real estate.
 Moreover, the Credit Union’s pending move to a federal charter, while ultimately a potential growth engine, could pose some initial funding challenges and has led to an increase in expenses as the Credit Union prepares for a new primary regulator.

+DBRS Morningstar views Innovation as well placed in its rating category.
 Over the longer term, sustained membership growth resulting in increased scale or a significant improvement in earnings metrics, especially through the growth of noninterest income and/or improved efficiency, would lead to an upgrade.
-Ratings would be downgraded should Innovation be unable to manage funding as it moves to a federal charter, causing potential deposit outflows.
-Furthermore, a material and sustained weakness in financial performance or a substantial deterioration in asset quality, especially from deficiencies in risk management, would lead to a ratings downgrade.
+Ratings would be downgraded should Innovation be unable to manage funding as it moves to a federal charter causing potential deposit outflows.
+Furthermore, significant losses in the loan portfolio, especially as a result of unforeseen weakness in the underwriting and/or risk management process, an inability to control costs, or a sustained reduction in internal capital generation, would also lead to a ratings downgrade.

-Innovation is the third-largest credit union in Saskatchewan with $3.3 billion in assets as of December 31, 2022.
+Innovation is the third-largest credit union in Saskatchewan with $3.0 billion in assets as of December 31, 2021.
 The Credit Union serves nearly 12% of the Province’s credit union system membership base through 26 advice centres in its footprint area and provides retail and small business commercial offerings, as well as an active digital platform.
-With approximately 59,500 members, Innovation has consistently grown its membership base since 2014, although member growth slowed in 2022 as the Credit Union paused incentive campaigns to focus on the digital onboarding experience.
+With approximately 58,800 members, Innovation has consistently grown its membership base since 2014 and expanded its market share within Saskatchewan’s credit union system.

-In July 2018, Innovation submitted its formal application to the Office of the Superintendent of Financial Institutions (OSFI) and continues to work with all counterparties to finalize its federal charter application in 2023.
+In December 2017, Innovation’s members voted to pursue federal continuance, which would place the Credit Union under the Office of the Superintendent of Financial Institutions’ (OSFI) supervision.
+Innovation submitted its formal application to OSFI in July 2018 and continues to work with all counterparties to finalize its federal charter application in 2022.
 In DBRS Morningstar’s opinion, while Innovation has strong fundamentals, the proposed conversion to a federal credit union raises significant uncertainties about its prospects, especially with respect to funding.
-With federal continuance, deposit insurance of up to $100,000 per account from the Canada Deposit Insurance Corporation, a federal Crown corporation, would replace Innovation’s previously unlimited deposit insurance coverage under Saskatchewan’s Credit Union Deposit Guarantee Corporation; thus, the Credit Union could potentially experience deposit outflows from retail and institutional depositors.
+With federal continuance, deposit insurance of up to $100,000 per account from the Canada Deposit Insurance Corporation, a federal Crown corporation, would replace Innovation’s previously unlimited deposit insurance coverage under Saskatchewan’s Credit Union Deposit Guarantee Corporation (CUDGC); thus, the Credit Union could potentially experience deposit outflows from large retail and institutional depositors.
 Furthermore, although a federal charter would provide Innovation with access to prospective new members or retail customers, especially through online platforms, remote deposit acquisition might come at a higher cost than expected, given the highly competitive dynamics in a space that includes the large banks, other online platforms, and local credit unions.

-Net loans grew 18.2% YOY to $2.7 billion in 2022, driven by the Credit Union’s strategic partnerships with third parties to purchase residential and commercial mortgages that fall within its risk appetite in order to offset a decline in loans sourced directly from members.
-Purchased loans now make up 36% of the total loan portfolio and have contributed to significant geographic diversification over the past two years.
-Agricultural loans have a long track record of strong performance, and there are currently zero impaired loans within this sector; however, DBRS Morningstar remains cautious that an uncertain economic outlook or pricing pressure in the agricultural sector could lead to increased impairments.
-Overall, impairment levels declined to 0.28% of gross loans from 0.94% in 2021, which can largely be attributed to the resolution of a large commercial relationship.
-Furthermore, net write-offs remain manageable, forming 0.38% of average net loans, given that the majority of the loan book is secured either through real estate or government guarantees.
+Net loans grew 11.3% YOY to $2.3 billion in 2021 as the Credit Union has established strategic partnerships with third parties to purchase residential and commercial mortgages that fall within its risk appetite in order to supplement growth from its legacy footprint.
+As a reflection of its footprint area in Northern and Western Saskatchewan, Innovation’s proportion of agricultural loans at 20% of the loan portfolio is much higher than that of its peers, but has a long track record of strong performance and there are currently zero impaired loans within this sector.
+Nevertheless, DBRS Morningstar remains cautious that a weakening economy or pricing pressure in the agricultural sector could lead to an increase in impairment levels.
+Overall, impairment levels declined to 0.94% of gross loans from 1.71% in 2020, which can largely be attributed to the resolution of a large commercial loan.
+Furthermore, net write-offs remain manageable, forming 0.73% of average net loans, given that the majority of the loan book is secured either through real estate or government guarantees.

-DBRS Morningstar views the Credit Union’s capitalization levels as good with a sizable cushion over regulatory and internal minimums to absorb potential losses.
-Innovation’s Common Equity Tier 1 ratio, which is based on Basel III requirements, stood at 14.59% in 2022, an improvement of 79 bps from the previous year.
+DBRS Morningstar views the Credit Union’s capitalization levels as good with a sizable cushion over regulatory minimums to absorb potential losses.
+Innovation’s Common Equity Tier 1 ratio, which is based on Basel III requirements, stood at 13.8% in 2021, down 60 bps from the previous year.

 All figures are in Canadian dollars unless otherwise noted.

-The principal methodology is the Global Methodology for Rating Banks and Banking Organisations (https://www.dbrsmorningstar.com/research/398692; June 23, 2022).
-In addition DBRS Morningstar uses the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings, https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (May 17, 2022) in its consideration of ESG factors.
+The principal methodology is the Global Methodology for Rating Banks and Banking Organisations (July 19, 2021; https://www.dbrsmorningstar.com/research/381742).
+Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings (February 3, 2021; https://www.dbrsmorningstar.com/research/373262).